AlbericoD/live-stream-tools/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Feel free to submit issues and enhancement requests.
+Feel free to submit issues and enhancement requests via [issues](https://github.com/AlbericoD/OBS-widgets/issues).

 Contributing
 ------------

-Please refer to each project's style and contribution guidelines for submitting patches and additions.
+Please check the [contribution guidelines](CONTRIBUTING.md) for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine